sigharam/openshift-elasticsearch-cartridge/README.md

 =================================
 Downloadable ElasticSearch cartridge for OpenShift.

 This is an working attempt at updating to 2.3.3 use at your own risk.
-I have had a three node cluster running since 3.28.2016 Below is obviously not the method for instaling the app - if things are stable for a bit longer i'll request a git pull from rbrower's branch.
+I (@unsalted) have had a three node cluster running since 3.28.2016
+Below is obviously not the method for instaling the app - if things are stable for a bit longer i'll request a git pull from rbrower's branch.

-I've moved some things around and made small changes to the rbrower branch:
+I've moved some things around and made small changes to the rbrower3 branch:

   - set cluster.name as a (modifiable) env variable which is based on namesspace and app name rather than app uuid
   - moved config to templates **I found this neccessary because occasionaly cors settings etc. need to be set in config**